teampears/studious-adventure/Report/report-draft.md

 ## What should be done differently in the future
 Future projects should begin with a team alignment on expectations regarding team member's: roles, time allocated to complete the deliverables, expected delays due to busy times, and frequency of communication.
 Understanding of the logistic requirements to meet eachothers, and the clients expectations and the effective communication of blockers or delays is paramount to the success of a project.
 This alignment, done at regular intervals could have improved the productivity of the team.

+Testing with real users on the type of devices they would commonly use would have been beneficial, many other teams focused on desktop implementations while we focused on a mobile implementation and it would have been interesting to see the user test results from both.
+Additionally, internal testing is time consuming and with the resources are team had proved to be daunting especially in the build phase.
+While the short demos during the stakeholder checkpoints provided some information, it was purely speculative as that information was not gained through testing of the actual prototypes.

 <!-- As a team we think that the low fidelity prototypes were not as useful as the high fidelity prototypes.
 Thus, we think in future that we would only use one of them when designing a software.
 As well, -->